MrAdisson/ThrlenderJS/README.md

 ## About

-This project is a simple Blender inspired project built with Three.js and TypeScript.
+This project is a simple Blender inspired project built with Three.js and Javascript.

 ## Getting Started